abel-msk/SMHomeCAN-USB/README.md

 ## Platform
 Thi app is tested on MacOS 12 with Python 3.11 for MKS CANable pro (gs_usb firmware) adapter.
-Uses PYQT5 and SG_USB CAN adapter driver
+Uses PYQT5 and SG_USB CAN adapter driver.
 Because it is written on python, it can run on other platform (Win And Unix)

 ## Required